DafnaBarkan/qPCR-analyzer/README.md

 The name of the relevant worksheet: Results

-The control target name is: B2M
+The control target name: B2M

+The reference sample name: wt30a

 Dafna Barkan: https://dafnabarkan.github.io/